-- 7. If your LED lights up, shift the LED further away from the battery.
-Do this in 1cm increments.
-For example, if your first test had the LED 1cm away from the battery, try it again with the LED 2cm away, then 3cm, then 4cm and so on.
+The electrons in graphite are not bound too tightly to their atoms (carbon) so they can more easily become free and mobile to move through a closed circuit.
+The electrons in a material such as plastic or wood are tightly the battery, try it again with the LED 2cm away, then 3cm, then 4cm and so on.
 Do you notice anything happening with the LED the further you get from the battery?
 At what distance from the battery does the LED stop working?
-Record the distance. - 8.
-Create a whole-class table that records the brightness of the LED at each distance from the battery and the distance each student's LED stopped working.
+Record the distance.

+- Create a whole-class table that records the brightness of the LED at each distance from the battery and the distance each student's LED stopped working.
 Plot this data on a graph.
-See an example table below. - 9.
-Have a competition to see who can make the longest circuit with the LED still lighting up.
+See an example table below. - Have a competition to see who can make the longest circuit with the LED still lighting up.